ZeroParadox

 A commitment marked “not a novel commitment” means its content is formally grounded in prior layers and derivable from results established there.
 It is stated as a local axiom only for the self-containment of that layer - the same pattern by which AX-1 was stated as an axiom before being formally derived as T-SNAP in ZP-E.

-Metatheoretic note: This framework is stated over ZF + AFA (Zermelo-Fraenkel with Anti-Foundation Axiom), not standard ZFC.
-AFA permits self-containing sets (x = {x}).
-This affects only CC-2 below - the remaining results do not depend on non-well-founded sets.
-Standard ZFC is incompatible with CC-2: a well-founded ⊥ would admit an external interpreter, contradicting the self-execution argument.
-The Axiom of Choice is not assumed.
-The move to AFA is not a free choice - it is forced by the framework’s own results: ZP-A R3 and ZP-C L-INF together establish that ⊥ admits no finite external description, which is incompatible with the Foundation axiom’s well-foundedness requirement (no infinite descending ∈-chains).
+Why AFA, and why it is forced - click to expand Standard ZFC is incompatible with CC-2: a well-founded ⊥ would admit an external interpreter, contradicting the self-execution argument.
+The forcing comes from the framework's results: ZP-A R3 and ZP-C L-INF together establish that ⊥ admits no finite external description, which is incompatible with the Foundation axiom's well-foundedness requirement (no infinite descending ∈-chains).
 The full argument for why AFA specifically is the appropriate extension - rather than simply removing Foundation - is developed in ZP-E Remark R-AFA.

 AX-1 (Binary Snap Causality) is no longer an axiom.
 It is Theorem T-SNAP, derived in ZP-E from A4 - the standard bottom element axiom of join-semilattice theory (∀ x, ⊥ ∨ x = x).
 AX-1 was redundant: any join-semilattice with bottom already has this property.
 The snap is not imposed on the algebraic structure - it is a consequence of it.